Applies to: SQL Server (all supported versions)

 Removes a SQL Server login.
 This prevents access to an instance of SQL Server under that login name.

-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use DROP LOGIN instead.

 sp_droplogin [ @loginame = ] 'login'